expo/expo/docs/versions/unversioned/guides/configuration.md

 - `facebookScheme`

    Used for Facebook native login.
 Starts with 'fb' and followed by a string of digits, like 'fb1234567890'.
 You can find your scheme at https://developers.facebook.com/docs/facebook-login/ios in the 'Configuring Your info.plist' section.

+- `splash`

+   Configuration for loading and splash screen for standalone apps.

+   - `backgroundColor`

+      Color to fill the loading screen background
+    6 character long hex color string, eg: `'#000000'`

+   - `resizeMode`

+      Determines how the `image` will be displayed in the splash loading screen.
+Must be one of `cover` or `contain`, defaults to `contain`.
+    Valid values: 'cover', 'contain'

+   - `image`

+      Local path or remote url to an image to fill the background of the loading screen.
+Image size and aspect ratio are up to you.
+Must be a .png.

 - `hooks`